electrode-io/fynpo/README.md

 If you add/remove files/directories in your local package, then running `fyn` install would take only seconds to update.

+If you already have the dependency in your package.json, then `fyn` saves local ones under a new section named `fyn`.
+You can turn off `fynlocal` mode with the flag `--no-fynlocal` easily.

 ### The `stat` command

+If you have a lockfile, then `fyn` takes sub seconds to regenerate the entire dependency tree even on very large applications.
+This makes it very fast to probe what's installed.

-- It has a `stat` command that's very fast and can let you know all copies of a package installed and all others that depend on it.
+It has a `stat` command that's very fast and can let you know all copies of a package installed and all others that depend on it.

 For example: